-MUS 34A-D VOCAL ENSEMBLE
+MUS 34 VOCAL ENSEMBLE

-This course provides students with an opportunity to study and perform music written for small vocal ensembles; rehearsals and public performances are required.
+This course provides students an opportunity to study and perform choral music written for small vocal ensembles.
+Rehearsals and public performances are required.
+Repeating the course provides additional skills and competency within the subject area.
+May be taken for a total of four times.